View Document

 Whistleblower reports

-(32) The Executive Director, Governance, Legal and Strategic Operations or their delegate investigates actual, perceived and potential conflicts of interest matters linked to whistleblower reports as the authorised Whistleblower Protection Coordinator in accordance with the Whistleblower Procedure.
+(32) The Executive Director, Governance, Legal and Strategic Operations investigates actual, perceived and potential conflicts of interest matters linked to whistleblower reports as the authorised Whistleblower Protection Coordinator in accordance with the Whistleblower Procedure.

 Top of Page